-The Best Beach Sandals for Women
+The Best Women’s Beach Sandals of 2024

-Best Overall Women’s Beach Sandals: Birkenstock Arizona
+Best Overall Women’s Beach Sandals: Birkenstock Arizona Essentials EVA

 Runner Up Women’s Beach Sandals: Rainbow Single Layer Leather Sandal